jeottesen/win10-default-profile/scripts/README.md

 # Scripts

-I made this script to set up the default profile for you.
+I made this script to set up the default profile automatically.
 I just put it on a file share with a bunch of zip files containing different default profiles I have made.

 The zips have to follow a specific structure for the script to work
 ```